This article is part of the Scala knowledge bits Series.

 In this exercise you will learn (or have learned, if you have already solved the puzzle) about Scala Option.

 You might have guessed it on your own but the

 We are going to learn, in later SKB, about

-map.
-It will allow us to modify the value contains in the
+.
+It will allow us to modify the value contained in the

 Feel free to go back to the exercise, modify the code to try out new things and get a better intuition for Scala Option.

 I hope you have learned something new or had fun during this Scala Knowledge Bit.

 Please ask questions or post feedback in the comments below.

 Feel free to try on the next Scala Knowledege Bit.